imran-parray/Web-Sec-CheatSheet/sqlmap.md

 __Testing a pattern of URL's__

--cIf we have test for a URL scheme injection like
+- If we have test for a URL scheme injection like

 ```console
 http://signisasia.net/books/1/view